KimberliTompkins/Burger_Logger/README.md

 ## *Description*

-Use this app to keep track of burgers in a mySql database.
+Use this app to keep track of burgers in a mySQL database.
 You will be able to keep track of the burger's status ( devoured or waiting to be) by the click of a button.
-The burger position on the screen will change based on if it's status.
+The burger position on the screen will change based on the status.
 Throw the burger away when you no longer want to keep track of it.

 ![screen shot](https://salty-springs-58678.herokuapp.com/assets/images/Capture.PNG)